davxy/stuff/fuzz-proto/README.md

    - **Inputs and Results**: Prior state, block, and the locally computed posterior state.
-   - **Target Comparison**: If the target's posterior state is available, generate a diff against the expected posterior state.
+   - **Target Comparison**: If the target's posterior state is available, a _diff_ relative to the expected posterior state.

 The resulting report can be used to construct a precise, specialized test vector designed to immediately reproduce the discrepancy observed in the target